Alaska National Guard delivers holiday gifts to remote villages for 66th year

 |Downloads:

-This work, Alaska National Guard delivers holiday gifts to remote villages for 66th year [Image 5 of 5], by Dana Rosso, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska National Guard delivers holiday gifts to remote villages for 66th year, by SPC Grace Nechanicky, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT